lachlanholland1/microfrontend-example/README.md

 # Microfrontend's with Webpack Module Federation

-Contains a client-side and server-side microfrontend example.
+Contains client-side and server-side microfrontend examples.

 1. yarn install in project root
 2. Go to host folder and do yarn dev